741 Colonel Ledyard Highway

 Application to seek funding to replace one of the bridges located on Lantern Hill

-favorable that it would save the Town about $1.2 million.
-He stated Southeastern
+today’s meeting was favorable that it would save the Town about $1.2 million.
+He

-Connecticut Council of Governments (SCCOG) has $17 million available for
+stated Southeastern Connecticut Council of Governments (SCCOG) has $17 million

-eligible LoTCIP Projects.
-He stated that Ledyard already knows that the Lantern Hill
+available for eligible LoTCIP Projects.
+He stated that Ledyard already knows that the

-Councilor Saccone questioned whether the Mayor reminded Mr. Masalin the weight
+Councilor Saccone questioned whether the Mayor reminded Mr. Masalin that the

-limit of the Bridge to be 42-tons based the weight of Fire Apparatus.
-Mayor Allyn
+weight limit of the Bridge needed to be 42-tons based the weight of their Fire

-stated that he did convey Councilor Saccone’s recommendation for both of the
+Apparatus.
+Mayor Allyn stated that he did convey Councilor Saccone’s

 Councilor Ryan questioned whether the $1.2 million would pay for Ledyard’s share